humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-04-proposal-scripting-detection-using-css-media-queries.md

   - JavaScript
   - Media Query
 ---
-I&#8217;ve been doing a lot of thinking about CSS media queries lately.
-I&#8217;m a big fan of media queries, as I think they bring a sense of sanity to feature detection.
-That&#8217;s a big reason why I was investigating CSS media queries in JavaScript<sup>[1]</sup> and will continue to do so.
-I think we&#8217;re only scraping the surface of what can be done with media queries on the web.
-As part of my pondering over the holiday break, I scribbled down a few notes of ways I&#8217;d like to use media queries.
+I've been doing a lot of thinking about CSS media queries lately.
+I'm a big fan of media queries, as I think they bring a sense of sanity to feature detection.
+That's a big reason why I was investigating CSS media queries in JavaScript<sup>[1]</sup> and will continue to do so.
+I think we're only scraping the surface of what can be done with media queries on the web.
+As part of my pondering over the holiday break, I scribbled down a few notes of ways I'd like to use media queries.
 I just proposed the first one to the CSS working group.

 ## The Proposal